Christopher Paul Neil

-Life
+Early life and education

-Neil was born in New Westminster, British Columbia, Canada, and raised and educated in Maple Ridge, British Columbia.
-There he taught and studied to become a Catholic priest.
-The Seminary of Christ the King in Mission, British Columbia did not permit Neil to become a priest due to him not being qualified, and he chose to go into teaching instead.
+Neil was born in New Westminster, British Columbia, where he was raised.
+Christopher was later educated in Maple Ridge, British Columbia.
+He attended Handsworth Secondary School and graduated in 1993.

+In 1998, he graduated from a seminary in Mission, British Columbia with an arts degree, but did not receive the necessary approval to enter the Catholic priesthood due to a lack of qualifications.
+Following this, he chose to go into teaching instead.

+Career

+Neil served as a chaplain at military cadet camps in Nova Scotia and Saskatchewan from 1997 to 2000, where he counselled teenagers.

+Working as an English teacher in Asian countries

+After serving as a chaplain, Neil moved to South Korea to teach English.
+He remained in South Korea for several years before moving to Thailand in 2003.

+In Thailand, Neil began working as an English teacher at a private school in Bangkok.
+He also began traveling to Vietnam and Cambodia, where he took pornographic photographs of young boys.

+Legal issues and convictions

 Interpol search and capture

-Neil appeared in more than 200 photographs depicting child sexual abuse, which surfaced on the Internet and led to a worldwide manhunt known as Operation Vico.
-Neil's face had been obscured by a digital swirl in the photographs, but German computer experts at the Federal Criminal Police Office were able to reconstruct the original picture using techniques similar to that used by Neil, but in reverse.
+Neil appeared in more than 300 photographs depicting child sexual abuse, which surfaced on the Internet and led to a worldwide manhunt known as Operation Vico.
+Neil's face had been obscured by applying a digital swirl filter to the photographs.
+An expert in Germany was able to reverse the effect of the filter, making his face clearly visible.

 Several of these reconstructed pictures were posted on Interpol's website and led to more than 350 people contacting the organization, five of whom identified the man as Neil.
-Neil was working as an English teacher at Kwangju Foreign School in the city of Gwangju, South Korea, at the time but fled with a one-way ticket to Thailand once he was publicly identified.
-He was arrested in the Nakhon Ratchasima Province, in the Isan region of northeast Thailand, on October 19, 2007.
+Neil was working as an English teacher at Kwangju Foreign School in the city of Gwangju, South Korea, at the time but fled to Thailand once he was publicly identified.
+He was arrested in the Nakhon Ratchasima province, in the Isan region of northeast Thailand, on October 19, 2007.
 Thai police reportedly located the fugitive by means of a trace on the mobile phone of his 25-year-old Thai partner, who was himself identified in the beach town of Pattaya.

-While Neil was teaching in Thailand, he allegedly employed the services of a Thai to bring young boys from internet cafes to his apartment to perform sexual services.
-As Neil arrived at the Royal Thai National Police Headquarters he was met by around 300 journalists, which resulted in a stampede.

 On January 11, 2008, the start of his trial was set for March 10.
 He pleaded not guilty.
 On March 10 it was found that Neil did not have a lawyer.
 One was assigned to him and the trial was adjourned to June 2.
-He was sentenced on August 15, 2008 to 39 months in prison and a $1,780 fine.
-His original sentence of 6 years was reduced by about half because he later admitted to the crime.
+He was sentenced on August 15, 2008, to 39 months in prison and a $1,780 fine.
+His original sentence of six years was reduced by about half because he later admitted to the crime.
 On November 24, 2008, his sentence was extended by six years following his conviction for molesting a second child.